 Wander the Art Nouveau neighborhood

-Only one kilometer from Old Town is the city’s Art Nouveau district centered around Alberta, Elizabetes, and Strelniku streets.
-The 100-year-old buildings here are unique to say the least.
+Just one-half mile from Old Town is the Riga’s Art Nouveau district centered around Alberta, Elizabetes, and Strelniku streets.
+The 100-year-old buildings here are unique, to say the least.
+They are a true highlight of Riga sightseeing.

 Step inside the Nativity of Christ Cathedral

-Across the River Daugava about 20 minutes from Old Town is the Kalnicema Quarter, a bustling hub of fun things to do in Riga.
-This area is renowned for its wooden architectural heritage but is popular for the numerous events that happen here.
+Across the Daugava River about 20 minutes from Old Town is the Kalnciema Quarter, a bustling hub of fun things to do on a weekend in Riga.
+This area is renowned for its wooden architectural heritage dating from the 19th century but is popular for the numerous cultural and artistic events that happen here.

 Try a sip of Black Balsam